dchbx/dchbx.github.io/architecture.md

 | ORACLE B2B Gateway | EDI Support and Integration |
 | Local Hub | Additional Transport |

-### Some commonly-used acronyms
+### Commonly-used acronyms
-•	DHS – Department of Homeland Security
+* DHS – Department of Homeland Security
-•	DHHS – Department of Health and Human Services
+* DHHS – Department of Health and Human Services
-•	IRS – Internal Revenue Service
+* IRS – Internal Revenue Service
-•	SSA – Social Security Administration
+* SSA – Social Security Administration

 ## OpenHBX Architectural Components
 The following is a list and short description of the components in the OpenHBX Architecture.
 The OpenHBX Architecture fulfills the functions of the specific HBX, such as DCHBX, but leaves the areas “Open” versus specific to a COTS product or other component: